nocliper/nocliper/README.md

 ### 👋 Hi
 I'm a junior researcher at «Wide-Bandgap Materials and Devices Lab» at NUST MISIS.
 My work is an exploration in the field of Wide-Bandgap semiconductors (Ga<sub>2</sub>O<sub>3</sub>, GaN, etc), so we publish some [stuff](https://publons.com/researcher/3615506/anton-vasilev/).
-At the present day I'm a first-year PhD student in Semiconductor Physics, and here stored some of repositories I use in my work.
+At the present day I'm a first-year PhD student in Semiconductor Physics, and that's where I keep some of the repositories I use in my work.

 ### 🔬 Projects